operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 /scorecard/config
 ```

-For the case of testing a bundle image, the following command:
+For the case of testing a bundle image, the following command will run scorecard tests which are configured within the bundle image itself:
 ```
 operator-sdk scorecard --bundle-image=quay.io/myorg/mytest
 ```